connexcs/docs/docs/apps/components/date.md

 ## First time User?

-If you are using the Page Builder components on the ConnexCS platform first time, we request you to use our guide on <a href="https://bani-appsection--connexcs-docs.netlify.app/apps/page-builder/#steps-to-use-components-in-the-page-builder" target="_blank">steps to use the Components</a>.
+If you are using the Page Builder components on the ConnexCS platform for the first time, we request you to use our guide on <a href="https://bani-appsection--connexcs-docs.netlify.app/apps/page-builder/#steps-to-use-components-in-the-page-builder" target="_blank">steps to use the Components</a>.